All Episodes

 Why don't people see that it's Obama's economic policies that explain why they can't get a job?

-Why don't why don't people see that the student loan program's out of control because the Democrats are using it to fund universities and salaries for liberal professors and college?
+Because the Democrats are using it to fund universities and salaries for liberal professors in college press.

 Well, don't they have any sense themselves that they can figure these things out?